► American muscle car looks

 ► South Korean EV underneath

 ► Shown at Geneva 2019

-Kia revealed it’s full-electric concept at the 2019 Geneva motor show, named ‘Imagine by Kia.’
-The slightly silly named concept car is the Korean brand’s signal of how it wants to continue with electrification beyond the likes of the e-Niro and E-Soul.
+Kia revealed its full-electric concept at the 2019 Geneva motor show, named ‘Imagine by Kia’.
+The slightly silly-named concept car is the Korean brand’s signal of how it wants to continue with electrification beyond the likes of the e-Niro and Soul EV.

-The overall look of the concept is almost like a brawny, American muscle-car look.
-Of course, that’s helped by the jutting front splitter, wide wheelarches and bulging bonnet – which doesn’t have a V8 under it, obviously.
+The overall look of the concept is almost like a brawny, American muscle car.
+That’s helped by the jutting front splitter, wide wheelarches and bulging bonnet – which doesn’t have a V8 under it, obviously.

 Look closely and you’ll even see a pair of wing-mounted cameras, Audi e-Tron-style.
-Kia calls them ‘wingcams’ that are designed to cheat the air.
+Kia calls them ‘wingcams’ and says they are designed to cheat the air.

 ‘Automotive design is about capturing the heart and making it beat that bit faster for that bit longer,’ said Gregory Guillaume, vice president of design for Kia Europe.
 ‘And we believe that there’s absolutely no reason why that should change simply because the car is electric.

 ‘We imagined designing an all-electric car that not only answered consumer concerns around range, performance, recharging networks and driving dynamism, but one that also gave you goosebumps when you looked at it, and made the hairs on the back of your neck stand up when you drove it,’ explained Guillaume.

 ‘I think of it as a category-buster, and a disruptor – it’s familiar and understood but at the same time progressive and new,’ Guillaume added.

 But seriously, will any of this design become a reality?